 Dinner on the table in less than 10 minutes?
 These tuna patties are a winner.

 As a family who adores salmon patties, I’m surprised it took us such a long time to try them using tuna.

-Tuna patties (tuna cakes), are a cross between a burger and fritter.
+Tuna patties (tuna cakes) are a cross between a burger and a fritter.
 The base is made from canned tuna and is flavored with seasonings, including a hint of curry powder.
-They are bound by eggs and panko bread crumbs, but there’s a keto option if you need these to be low carb.
+They are bound by eggs and panko bread crumbs, but there’s a keto option if you need these to be low-carb.

 - Canned tuna– Choose tuna that is packed in springwater or water, NOT oil or flavors.
 If you have tuna in brine, omit the salt.

 - Curry powder– the secret ingredient that gives these patties an incredible flavor.

 - Panko bread crumbs– bind the patties together, along with the eggs.

 - Mayonnaise– I’ve stopped buying store bought mayonnaise ever since making my own.